 The College of Health Solutions at Arizona State University (ASU) offers a Master of Science (MS) degree in Nutritional Science.
 The ASU MS program in Nutritional Science prepares students to translate nutrition science into practical use for human health and wellness.
 Students learn about nutrition alongside faculty who are immersed in the latest research, and they build practical understanding through internships and their own guided research.
-The program is based on the scientific foundations of human nutrition, but also prepares students to have strong writing and problem-solving skills, computer literacy, interpretive expertise, and research experiences.
+The program is based on the scientific foundations of human nutrition but also prepares students to have strong writing and problem-solving skills, computer literacy, interpretive expertise, and research experiences.
 The primary objective of the graduate program in nutritional science is to provide advanced training in nutrition research.
-Graduate students are expected to develop competencies in research methods and in advanced practice knowledge relevant to their area of study.
-The skills and knowledge acquired during the course of training should enable each student to develop professional competencies that can be applied to significant problems and issues within the field of nutrition and dietetics.
-Students who have completed an accredited Didactic Program in Dietetics (DPD) may also elect to apply to the ASU Dietetic Internship (MS-Track) in order to meet the requirements to become a Registered Dietitian Nutritionist.
+Graduate students are expected to develop competencies in research methods and advanced practice knowledge relevant to their area of study.
+The skills and knowledge acquired during training should enable each student to develop professional competencies that can be applied to significant problems and issues within the field of nutrition and dietetics.
+Students who have completed an accredited Didactic Program in Dietetics (DPD) may also elect to apply to the ASU Dietetic Internship (MS-Track) to meet the requirements to become a Registered Dietitian Nutritionist.

 The Nutritional Science Graduate Student Handbook supplements the guidelines of the ASU Graduate College.
 Graduate students should be familiar with and observe all requirements and procedures.
 Students completing the MS degree in Nutritional Science will:

-- Demonstrate entry-level competence in research design, statistical methods and ethical conduct in research studies.
+- Demonstrate entry-level competence in research design, statistical methods, and ethical conduct in research studies.

 - Integrate knowledge of macronutrient and micronutrient metabolism into the development of recommendations for populations and individuals in health and disease.